 Happiness reigns because it is raining at last in the garden and the topic on everyone's lips in the country this week will be "How much rain did you get?"
 Unseasonal rain sounds like music.
 There's no angst about it because crops are harvested, so it's all about filling water tanks and dams or watering … Continue reading “If it’s hot, it’s hot.
 If it’s dry, it’s dry.
 If it’s raining, it’s good.”

 Often visitors ask me what my favourite rose is, and I usually can't decide, but in recent weeks and on reflection, I think it is Lady of Shalott.
 I have written about this rose several times and have at present two in the garden, although in pots.
-Even though I had shared any information I knew on … Continue reading “One rose is enough for the dawn.”
+Even though I had shared any information I knew on … Continue reading “One Rose is Enough for the Dawn.”

-My love of travel and exploring the world is quite a contradiction to that of growing a rose garden.
+Hamilton Island My love of travel and exploring the world is quite a contradiction to that of growing a rose garden.
 So how can I bring them together in my life and enjoy both to the fullest?
-As you know, I love my rose garden and want to see all the roses in full bloom and to … Continue reading “Traveling – it leaves you speechless, then turns you into a storyteller”.
+As you know, I love my rose garden and want to see all the roses in full bloom … Continue reading “Traveling – it leaves you speechless, then turns you into a storyteller”.

 I love inspiring quotes.
 At times I'll come across a quote that rings so true to me, and is exactly the sentiment I had thought of but not quite been able to express.
-This quote by garden author C Z Guest says it all, and in a similar vein to columnist and landscape designer Ann … Continue reading “I’ve always felt that having a garden is like having a good and loyal friend. ”
+The quote above by garden author C Z Guest says it all, and in a similar vein to columnist and landscape designer … Continue reading “I’ve always felt that having a garden is like having a good and loyal friend. ”

 The Summer glow that radiates from The Lady Of Shalott Rose is one reason it is one of my favorite roses.
 The colours are rich, in shades of deep apricot, red and salmon pink with a faint touch of yellow underneath that gleams in the sun all season.
 The flower is romantic and shaped like … Continue reading Who killed the Lady of Shalott?